 To receive proper Star Ratings credit from PSA, entrants must provide their name and country exactly the same in each exhibition.
 Aliases are not permitted.
 Please contact PSA in the event of name changes or relocating to another country.

-All images received in time before the judging will be reviewed by the Exhibition organizers for compliance with Conditions of Entry.
 It is recommended to leave the EXIF data in the submitted files intact in order to ease eventual investigations.
 Any image found not to be in compliance will be disqualified and not entered into judging.
 The entrant will be notified of the disqualification and invited if time allows to send a substitute image.